UCF Knights: Cheerleading

 The UCF cheerleading squad has captured four national titles at the D1 College Cheerleading and Dance Team Nationals, in 2003, 2007, 2020, and 2024.
 In 2008, the WE Original weekly series Cheerleader U followed the UCF cheerleaders through an entire season.
 In 2013, the 2003 UCF Cheerleading Team, who won the UCA College Cheerleading Division IA national championship in 2003, was the first team inducted into the UCF Athletics Hall of Fame.

 Marching Knights and KnightMoves

 The Marching Knights were formed after the start of the football program in 1979, and is the largest and most visible student organization at the university.
 They are known for their high energy performances, unique and contemporary drill designs, and musical selections ranging from jazz, to pop, to classical.
 Over 300 members perform for fans at each home UCF football game and select away games, as well as any bowl games.

 The university's coordinated dance team, KnightMoves, is considered to be one of the nation's top college programs, and features 12-18 girls each year.
 The team performs year round at school and athletic events, such as Spirit Splash, pep rally's, and football and basketball games.
-KnightMoves has finished in the top-10 at the College Cheerleading and Dance Team Nationals in 2011 and 2012.
+KnightMoves has finished in the top-10 of nationals every year since 2003.
+The team also placed third in 2025 and Top 5: 2003, 2004, 2024 and 2026.